discTracks/discTracks/README.md

-- 👋 Hi, I’m @discTracks
+- 👋 hi, I’m @discTracks
-- 👀 I’m interested in homestuck , dialtown & regretevator
+- 👀 i’m interested in homestuck , dialtown, regretevator and max design pro
-- 🌱 I’m currently learning spanish
+- 🌱 i’m currently learning spanish
-- 💞️ I’m looking to collaborate on art
+- 💞️ i’m looking to trade art
-- 📫 How to reach me noobwwebsite on twitter
+- 📫 how to reach me; noobwwebsite on twitter
-- 😄 Pronouns: he/him
+- 😄 pronouns: he/him that/this
-- ⚡ Fun fact: hahaha
+- ⚡ fun fact: i dont like u. get out

 <!---
 discTracks/discTracks is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.